-An information sheet is available from your course officer and further details can be obtained from your Course Authority.
+An information sheet is available from your program officer and further details can be obtained from your Program Authority.

-Education courses
+Education programs

 Criminal record checks

 It is a requirement that a check of police records be conducted for all teacher education students applying for an unsupervised internship placement in a New South Wales Government school.